PAIR-code/recommendation-rudders/llm-recs/llm-recs-webclient/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7; it was then updated to Angular 17.